-Please stay clear of school campuses during emergencies to allow 1st responders to control the situation and protect your children.
+Please stay clear of school campuses during emergencies to allow emergency workers to control the emergency situation and protect your children.
 Additional persons on school grounds may make the situation more difficult to manage and interfere with rescue operations.
-If you would like more information about school safety, contact your student's school.
+If you would like more information about school safety, contact your student's school or the district office.

-The Connect5 system will be used to provide information.
+In the event of an emergency at school, local radio stations (FM K101 and AM 1420) will broadcast information.
+Additionally, the ALERT NOW system will be used to provide information.
 Parents/Guardians will be contacted as soon as possible with information regarding the emergency and locations to wait for student pick-up.
-Updates will also be made on Facebook.